bcgov/von-agent-template/GettingStartedTutorial.md

 > **NOTE:** If you are running this using the "Local Machine" approach - make sure that you have curl installed.
 At the command just run "curl" and see if the command is found.
 If not, see the prerequisites for how you can install it.

-Rememeber that your credential is set up to depend on a dFlow Registration credential.
+Remember that your credential is set up to depend on a dFlow Registration credential.
 To populate the JSTON structure, we need to get some information from an existing Registration credential.
 Recall one that you have already issued (or issue a new one using dFlow), and then find it in the OrgBook on a screen where you can see the  Registration ID and the Legal Name of the company.
 Recall that in the dFlow run we did previously, those fields came from the Proof Request.
 In this case, we're not going to do the Proof Request, so we need to (correctly!) populate them in the JSON for the API call.

 The JSON File we're going to submit is in the `von-agent-template` repo, in the `von-x-agent/testdata` folder.
 Edit that file and the following changes: